Great Britain at the Olympics: Stripped medal

 Great Britain's only stripped medal in Winter Olympic history was an Alpine Skiing bronze at the 2002 Winter Olympics in Salt Lake City.
 Alain Baxter tested positive for a banned substance, resulting from Baxter using a branded inhaler product bought in Salt Lake City which, unknown to him, contained different chemicals in the United States than in his native country.
 While the British version contained no banned substances, the American version did, albeit in small amounts.
-Baxter was exonerated of deliberate wrong doing, but was forced to return his medal on the basis of strict liability.
+Baxter was exonerated of deliberate wrongdoing, but was forced to return his medal on the basis of strict liability.